Arizona’s Unit 24b is a brutal, nasty place.

 Well, patience and reliable gear that does everything well.
 Yes, in a perfect world, you would have a few different pairs of binoculars with you, covering all the magnifications from 8x to 15x.
 But this isn’t that world.
 When you are going to be carrying everything you need on your back for days on end, you will need to pick one set of binoculars that are durable, optically excellent, and comfortable to use.

 The Talon HDs are just that.
-Light enough to carry, sharp enough to use, and with a comfortable closed bridge design to boot, the Talon HDs have already become one of my most beloved pieces of gear.
+Light enough to carry, sharp enough to use, and with a comfortable open bridge design to boot, the Talon HDs have already become one of my most beloved pieces of gear.
 They get used.
 They get used all the time.
 I can think of no better endorsement than that.

 Disclaimer: This post, and all posts on LesserPlaces, may contain affiliate links– links that allow me to receive a small kickback at no additional cost to you when you shop through them.
 This is how we keep the lights on.